 Without informed consent, professional rules can be imposed by unconcerned tyrants to override common good and universality.
 But with informed consent public officers become more responsible in administering the society for common good.
 And when an official derails from common good, the people can officially withdraw their consent from him/her.

 - Who or what is affected by the rules?
 Human needs from the society are security of life (primary), life-saving possessions (secondary), before possessions and positions of class and comfort (tertiary).
-When some people’s search for secondary or even tertiary desires threaten other people’s needs.
+When some people’s search for secondary or even tertiary desires threaten other people’s primary needs, the threatened people seek self-defense.
 So, it becomes unjustified for your political ambition, correctness or alignment with tradition to endanger more human lives or means of livelihood.
 On insisting to intervene to save about 200,000 Sangalan people from genocide at the threat to her re-election and few American lives, President Allison Taylor rebuffs her advisers in these words:

 “My job is to save lives today, now.
 Not sacrificing the lives now for later.”